biobakery/humann/readme.md

 1. Test out the install with unit and functional tests
      * `` $ humann2_test``
      * To also run tool tests, add the option "--run-functional-tests-tools".
      * To also run end-to-end tests, add the option "-run-functional-tests-end-to-end".
 Please note these tests take about 20 minutes to run.
-Also they require all dependencies of HUMAnN2 be installed in your PATH.
+Also they require all dependencies of HUMAnN 2.0 be installed in your PATH.

 ----

 ### 4. Try out a demo run ###

-With HUMAnN2 installed you can try out a demo run using reduced versions of the databases.
+With HUMAnN 2.0 installed you can try out a demo run using reduced versions of the databases.
 If installing from pip, please also download the source as it contains the demo examples.

 ``$ humann2 --input examples/demo.fastq --output $OUTPUT_DIR ``